obniz/obniz-app-sdk/examples/clustered/redis-manager-style/README.md

 # Redis Adaptor Cluster Example

-Cluster in machines with Redis.
+Cluster in machines with Redis with Manager Mode.
+Manager never start workers inside of itself.
+It just manage workers.

 ## How to run example

 Run redis server.
 Then run master and worker with your APPTOKEN and REDIS_URL info.

 Start master.js.
-It will start master instance to manage workers and start one worker inside of itself.
+It will start manager instance to manage workers.
 ```
 REDIS_URL='redis://localhost:6379' APPTOKEN=**** node master.js
 ```